holmesal/lumpen-radio/README.md

     npm install
     ```

-    If you run into problems with the Pod installation please review [CocoaPods Troubleshooting](https://guides.cocoapods.org/using/troubleshooting.html) and pay special attetion to any error messages received during the Pod installation.
+    **Note:** If, no when, you run into problems with the Pod installation please review [CocoaPods Troubleshooting](https://guides.cocoapods.org/using/troubleshooting.html) and pay special attetion to any error messages received during the Pod installation.

 3. Run `npm start` to start the Webpack watcher and the React Packager in a single shot.